PeggyJV/steward/README.md

 ```

 #### Rebalance Cellars
-To start automatic rebalancing with the Cellars rebalancer, run the start command in your terminal.
-Note that the `poller` requires the standard environment variable `CELLAR_DRY_RUN` to be false in order to decide rebalance.
-Therefore, to start the application follow the command below:
+To start automatic rebalancing with the Cellars rebalancer, run the `single-signer` command in your terminal.
+Note that we need the standard environment variable `CELLAR_DRY_RUN` to be false in order to decide rebalance in the test mode.
+Therefore, to start the application run the command below:

 ```
-CELLAR_DRY_RUN=false cargo run -- -c [your_config_file_name.toml] start
+CELLAR_DRY_RUN=false cargo run -- -c [your_config_file_name.toml] single-signer
 ```

 ### Steward Subcommands